Historn/Split-Screen/README.md

 <p align="right">(<a href="https://historn.github.io/Split-Screen/">Back to top</a>)</p>

 # 2. What is a split screen?
-A split screen is a technique where the screen is separated in two or more pieces to display different media at the same time.
+A split screen is a technique where the screen is separated in two or more pieces to display and control different media at the same time.

 ![](https://github.com/Historn/Split-Screen/blob/main/docs/images/types_splitscreen.png?raw=true)